 Popular in the United States Kitchen Cabinet Styles

-Shaker cabinets are one of the most popular kitchen cabinet styles.
+Shaker cabinets are popular kitchen cabinets.
 The shaker cabinets have a five-piece door with a recessed center.
-They work well in a transitional kitchen design and are often cheaper than other cabinets.
+They fit with transitional kitchen designs and are often cheaper than other cabinets.

 Traditional kitchen cabinets can be any color, from wood grain to pale green, yellow, or blue.
-They usually have a rectangular groove on the facing that sets them apart from other cabinets.
-They look similar to shaker cabinets, only the center is convex again.
+The cabinets have a rectangular groove on the front, making them unlike others.
+They look like shaker cabinets, but the center is convex.

-Those obsessed with interior design have probably considered farmhouse cabinets at some point.
+Those who like interior design have thought about farmhouse cabinets.
 Farmhouse decor is warm and welcoming, and farmhouse cabinets are no exception.
-Though it’s hard to pinpoint exactly what they are.
+Though it’s hard to pinpoint what they are.

-But farmhouse cabinets are almost always pale and textured.
-Especially if they are wood grain.
-They feature a barn door as the cabinet doors more often than not.
-This gives the entire house more of a farmhouse feel to it.
+Woodgrain farmhouse cabinets are pale and textured.
+They feature a barn door as the cabinet door.
+The doors give your kitchen a farmhouse feel.

-Louvered cabinets are one of the easiest to spot.
+Louvered cabinets are easy to spot.
 They look like a washboard or classic window shutters.
-They have small wooden slabs that stack on top of each other in a way similar to blinds you put over a window.
+The cabinets have small wood slabs on top of each other, so they look like window blinds.

-Louvered cabinets are more common in laundry rooms and bathrooms than kitchens.
+Louvered cabinets are common in laundry rooms and bathrooms.
 Although that shouldn’t stop you from stepping out of the box.
-After all, that’s when magic usually happens!
+It is here where the magic happens.

 Craftsman cabinets are versatile.
-What is important about craftsman cabinets is that they are handmade.
-Usually, by a small business or private woodworker.
-The cabinets are almost always left finished but unpainted.
+Craftsman cabinets are handmade by a small business or private woodworker.
+The cabinets are finished but unpainted.

 Shabby Chic Cabinets

-Shabby chic cabinets are always soft.
+Shabby chic cabinets are soft.
 The most common shabby chic kitchen cabinet colors are soft pink, blue, green, and white.
-If painted white, the other kitchen decor is usually a soft color and the kitchen’s focal point.
+If painted white, the other kitchen decor should be a soft color and the room’s focal point.

-Glass cabinets aren’t usually solid glass.
-They are usually wood cabinets with glass doors that are framed in wood.
-There can be panels/grids or they can be left solid, which is a cleaner look.
+Glass cabinets aren’t solid glass.
+They are wood cabinets with glass doors that are wood-framed.
+There can be panels/grids, or they can be left solid, which is a cleaner look.
 Glass cabinets give a cabinet an airy feel.

-You can find inspiration for rustic cabinets by browsing through kitchens in cabins and lodges.
+You can find inspiration for rustic cabinets by browsing through cabin and lodge kitchens.
 If you see a fireplace in a cabin, there’s a good chance that there are rustic cabinets in that kitchen.
-So take a look!

 Chrome Or Steel Cabinets

 Metal cabinets are hard to come by and aren’t very popular in residential houses.
-They are usually reserved for commercial kitchens or workshops.
+They are reserved for commercial kitchens or workshops.
 They are durable and offer a modern, yet industrial feel to a kitchen.
-Pair with Edison bulbs for a truly industrial kitchen.
+Pair with Edison bulbs for an industrial look.

-Beachhouse cabinets are the type of cabinets you’d find at a beach house.
+You would find beach house cabinets inside a beach house.
 They are almost always white, coral, teal, or seafoam green.
 Many times, you will notice that beach house cabinets are whitewashed as well.

-The reason for this is that people with beach houses want their decor to look like it has been washed by the sea.
-If you can afford it, you can even get drift wood cabinets made from real drift wood for your kitchen.
+The reason is that people with beach houses want their decor to look like it has been washed by the sea.
+If you can afford it, you can even get driftwood cabinets made with real driftwood.

-The other style is quite contemporary.
-It is sleek and simple.
-The Japanese culture is known to love minimalism, with the famed author Marie Kondo hailing from Japan.
-So either way, you’ll be able to find perfect Asian-influence cabinets.
+The other style is contemporary, sleek, and simple.
+Japanese culture is known for its minimalism, with the famed author Marie Kondo hailing from Japan.
+Either way

 Slab cabinets are modern cabinets that have flat fronts with no grooves or intentions.
 The hardware is very simple, or even non-existent.
-They look similar to shaker cabinets only with just one panel.
+They look like shaker cabinets with just one panel.

 If you want to keep things as simple as possible, then slab cabinets are perfect.
-You really can’t get any more simple than slab cabinets.
-These can be made out of any material you have on hand or can imagine.
+It doesn’t get easier than slab cabinets.
+These can be made of any material you have on hand or can imagine.

 If you’re trying to find a way to forgo cabinets, you can opt for shelving instead.
-These will work just like cabinets only without the walls that cabinets have.
-There can be tops and bottoms, with shelving in between them.
+These will work like cabinets but without the walls.
+There can be tops and bottoms, with shelving in between.

 Simple shelving instead of cabinets can free up space and make a kitchen look open.
-You can make them out of wood, glass, metal, or something else entirely.
-This gives you a lot of room for creativity.
+You can make them out of wood, glass, metal, or something else.
+This gives you room for creativity.

 Just An Island

 If shelving isn’t your thing but you still want cabinet space, then consider getting a large island.
-The island can be used to store everything out of sight.
-This eliminates the need for standard kitchen cabinets like we’ve talked about.
+The island can store everything out of sight.
+This eliminates the need for standard kitchen cabinets.